SoSly/EcoTale/docs/mobs/bats/Navigation Graph Specification.md

 4. For each position, check:
    - The position is within cell bounds.
    - The position is air.
+   - The position has line-of-sight to Q (entry boundary).
-   - The position has line-of-sight to the entry point.
+   - The position has line-of-sight to R (exit boundary).
 5. Use the first position that passes all checks.

-**For the start cell:** The entry point is the origin position.

-**For subsequent cells:** The entry point is the boundary crossing position from which this cell was reached during BFS.
+**When hub discovery runs:** During path table construction (Phase 5), when determining the route from cell A through cell B toward a destination.
+The entry boundary Q is the crossing from A to B. The exit boundary R is the crossing from B toward the next cell on the path.

+**Multiple hubs:** A cell may accumulate multiple hubs if different routes through it require different waypoints.
+For example, a route entering from the west and exiting east might use hub H1, while a route entering from the north and exiting south might use hub H2.
+This is expected and correct.

+**For destination cells:** Cells containing graphStart or graphExit only need line-of-sight to the entry boundary (there is no exit—the entity arrives).
+Use the simpler single-boundary check for these.

-**Failure:** If no position passes all checks, the cell has no navigable hub and is not added to the graph.
+**Failure:** If no position has line-of-sight to both boundaries, the route through this cell is not viable.
+The path must use a different cell or the destination is unreachable via this path.

 ### Cell Passability

+Cell passability is checked in two phases: liberal exploration during BFS, then strict validation during path construction.

+#### During BFS (Phase 2): Liberal Exploration

-Two adjacent cells are passable if an entity of the graph's entityType can travel between them.
+Two adjacent cells are considered passable for exploration if:

-**Requirements:**

-1. Both cells have navigable hubs.
-2. There exists sufficient clearance on the shared boundary face for the entity's dimensions.
+1. There exists sufficient clearance on the shared boundary face for the entity's dimensions.
-3. The boundary crossing has line-of-sight to both cells' hubs, accounting for entity size.
+2. The destination cell contains navigable air space.

 **Boundary checking procedure:**